-- This course fulfills the MMC Physical Education Requirement
+This course fulfills the MMC Physical Education Requirement

-- Program Opportunities:

-- o Arts and Communication

-- o Business, Management, Marketing and Technology

-- o Engineering, Manufacturing, and Industrial Technology
+o Arts and Communication o Health Sciences o Business, Management, Marketing and Technology o Human Services o Engineering, Manufacturing, and Industrial Technology o Natural Resources & Agriscience

-- o Health Sciences

-- o Human Services

-- o Natural Resources & Agri Science

-🚭 Course No. S1/S2 COURSE NAME GRADE LEVEL Credit HS0107IA/HS0107IB Strength Training & Conditioning (STC) 9-12 1⁄2 to 1
+⊕ Course No. S1/S2 Course Name Grade Level Credit HS0107IA/HS0107IB Strength Training & Conditioning (STC) 9-12 1⁄2 to 1

-Prerequisite: This class is for all students that are or will be OHS athletes including incoming freshmen.

-(S) Can be taken for a full year.
+- ☑ Prerequisite: This class is for all students that are or will be OHS athletes including incoming freshmen. - Can be taken for a full year. - Take Note: Students may enroll in two different physical education classes in the same semester with approval from Administration.

 Athletes are strongly encouraged to select this course.
-Activities will include calisthenics, cardiovascular exercise, BFS weight training, agility drills, isometrics, swimming, sport-techniques, physical fitness oriented activities, as well as lifetime fitness activities.
+Activities will include calisthenics, cardiovascular exercise, agility drills, isometrics, swimming, sport-techniques, physical fitness-oriented activities, as well as lifetime fitness activities.
 Students may elect to repeat this class.
 Safety is emphasized.
 Students are encouraged to wear suitable clothing for physical education activities (gym shorts, t-shirt, shoes and socks).